 The species priority list is based on our best knowledge of these species and their impacts in the Central and Kootenay Boundary.
 Consideration is also given to regional lists in adjacent jurisdictions, MFNLRORD Proposed Prohibited Noxious Weeds list (Appendix B) and the MFNLRORD Top 25 Crown Land priorities (Appendix C).
-The priority species lists by IPMA can be found on the CKISS website.
+The current priority species lists by IPMA can be found on the CKISS website at www.ckiss.ca.